What can I expect on board? How will I live on board a freighter vessel? What do I need to know?

 Please contact us for reports as books and DVDs.

 Please find information on the required vaccinations in the travel descriptions of the relevant trip.
 Vaccination regulations many times differ from the usual regulations for tourists.
 Some countries require a Yellow Fever vaccination.
-Other vaccinations are currently not mandatory (as of December 2018).
+Other vaccinations may be recommended.
+Please consult the travel recommendations of the Federal Foreign Office as well as your personal physician.

 You are going to be taking part in the regular meals on board.
 The chef cannot consider special wishes.
 The hard working crew usually prefers ‘rustic’ food.